Atry/ReactToBindingHtml.scala/README.md

 render(documet.body, rootView)
 ```

 Note that `BindingReactToReact` users are recommended to neither define any React components nor use any React hooks.
-Instead, the application states can be managed by Binding.scala and the `BindingReactToReact` React components, which enable Binding.scala, are instantiated implicitly.
+Instead, the application states can be managed by Binding.scala, and the `BindingReactToReact` React components are instantiated implicitly.

 ## Related tools